9 Types of Microlearning that Leverage your Employees’Learning

 Recommended reading:

-How is microlearning used?
+How is Microlearning Used?

 Microlearning is a type of training that is brief, concentrated, and available on mobile devices.
 It can be used for both formal and informal training.
 Here are a few possibilities: